tilamit/SaasAppBackend/README.md

 ## Database

-Data is currently hosted in Microsoft Azure and it has elastic pool enabled.
+Database is currently hosted in Microsoft Azure and it has elastic pool enabled.

 ## Api Testing